ChrisOfRivia/FFXIVMounts/README.md

-# FFXIV Mount Tracker
+# FFXIV Mount & Minion Tracker

-A fan-made React + Vite project for browsing, filtering, and tracking mounts from Final Fantasy XIV.
+A fan-made React + Vite project for browsing, filtering, and tracking mounts and minions from Final Fantasy XIV.
 Use the live site at [ffxivmounts.vercel.app](https://ffxivmounts.vercel.app/), published on Vercel.

-This app pulls mount data from the public [FFXIV Collect](https://ffxivcollect.com/) API and presents it in a more browseable tracker-style interface with filtering, source links, favorites, and character-based ownership syncing.
+This app pulls live data from the public [FFXIV Collect](https://ffxivcollect.com/) API and presents it in a more browseable tracker-style interface with filtering, source links, favorites, detail modals, and character-based ownership syncing.

 ## What It Does

-- Fetches live mount data from FFXIV Collect
+- Fetches live mount and minion data from FFXIV Collect
-- Displays mount artwork, source details, patch/expansion info, and ownership counts
+- Displays artwork, source details, patch/expansion info, and ownership counts
 - Filters mounts by source type and expansion
+- Browses minions with source filters, ownership tracking, and Verminion details
-- Lets you favorite mounts for quicker browsing
+- Lets you favorite mounts and minions for quicker browsing
-- Opens a detailed modal view for each mount
+- Opens a detailed modal view for each collection entry
 - Links users to relevant external sources when available
-- Supports character sync so owned and missing mounts can be highlighted in the UI
+- Supports character sync so owned and missing entries can be highlighted in the UI

 ## Current Features

-- Dynamic API-driven mount list
+- Dynamic API-driven mount and minion lists
-- Search by mount name or source text
+- Search by name or source text
 - Source-type filtering
 - Expansion filtering from ARR through Dawntrail
 - Compact sticky filter sidebar
 - Favorites system stored locally
 - Character search and sync integration
 - Owned / missing collection filtering after sync
-- Mount detail modal with richer information
+- Mount and minion detail modals with richer information
+- Minion Verminion stats and source details
 - Responsive layout for desktop and mobile

 ## Tech Stack